mtjones1979/REACT-Portfolio/README.md

   * [Contact](#Contact)

   ## Description
-  Now that I've worked with React and have multiple projects to share, I'll updated my portfolio to build towards being employer competitve.
+  Now that I've worked with React and have multiple projects to share, I'll updated my portfolio to build towards being employer competitive.

   ## Usage